HELLO SHENZHEN: PODCAST SERIES

 Hello Shenzhen is a bilateral residency exchange programme connecting makers in the UK and China, funded by the British Council.
 Andrew visited the city in November 2017.

-This podcast series includes six episodes.
+This podcast series includes seven episodes.
 Check back for future episodes or follow us on Twitter @LighthouseArts or on Facebook for updates.
 All the episodes can also be listened to on Apple Podcasts.

 EPISODE 1 – Live at Shenzhen Maker Faire 2017